area9innovation/fast/mini/readme.md

 		  we read it.
     	  Notice this is "async", so whatever follows processfile will run immediately after this command, WITHOUT the file content on the stack.
 Also, the callback command will run a different stack in the second run.
+Use with care!

 	<name> <val> define		    - define a top-level name in the program

 ### Gringo grammars
-	<id> <grammar> prepare		- prepares the given grammar as a new builtin which can parse files with that grammar
+	<id> <grammar> prepare
+    	- prepares the given Gringo grammar as a new builtin which can parse files with that grammar

+	prepexp
-	prepexp						- prepares the expression parser "parseexp"
+		- prepares the expression parser "parseexp" for parsing flow

+TODO:
-TODO: Fix parsing the command line to allow spaces in strings, otherwise, it is pretty hard to test.
+- Fix parsing the command line to allow spaces in strings, otherwise, it is pretty hard to test.
+- Rename prepexp to prepflow, since it is really flow
+- Consider adding other syntaxes, just to demonstrate the multi-headed nature of Mini.
+Maybe a subset of JS or Java?

-### Forth standard library
+### Interactives and the Forth standard library

 We have a simple standard library of useful Forth definitions defined in forth/lib/lib.forth.